replyPUSH/ReplyByEmail-phpBB-Extension/README.md

 the users ucp, the user needs to have selected a way of being notified e.g. Subscribing to forum or topic, bookmarking, etc to receive anything.
 This is not phpBB facility, rather than controlled by this extension.

-Reply by Email Settings does provide a way to turn on the "Notify me when a reply is posted" for topic posts, automatically for NEW users.
+Reply by Email Settings does provide a way to turn on the "Notify me when a reply is posted" for topic posts automatically for NEW users.
 It also provides a suggested query to turn this on for existing users, which mush be executed using the database manually (e.g through mySQL cli or phpMyAdmin).
 Use sparingly.